Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Framework

-In order to proceed with the entanglement entropy, let us first describe the intrinsic mechanisms in organic semiconductors with the language of quantum heat engine model.
+Let us begin with thermodynamics.
+In order to maintain the quantum coherence alive, the thermodynamic entropy must not be increased according to the second law, which means by definition the conducted mechanisms below must be \textit{adiabatic}.
+We herein borrow the language of quantum heat engine model to make the discussion of entropy smoothly connecting to the quantum dynamics.
 The first law of thermodynamics tells us that \cite{Statistic}

 where $U$ is the internal energy, $Q$ is the heat and $W$ is the work.
 For a system with the Hamiltonian being $\hat{H}$, the internal energy can be written as

 where $\varepsilon_n$ is the energy of $n$-th eigenstate of $\hat{H}$ and $p_n$ is the relevant population.
 Taking the differential of $U$, we obtain